-Nature Boys (soi Anuman Ratchathon, off Thantawan), small raunchy go-go boy bar where anything goes, dancers j-o onstage, clients too.
+Nature Boys (soi Anuman Ratchathon, off Thantawan), small raunchy go-go boy bar where most anything goes.

-Tawan Men's Club (2/2 soi Tantawan, Surawong) amiable muscle men get off nightly onstage, offer massage onsite or off.
+Tawan Men's Club (2/2 soi Tantawan, Surawong) amiable muscle men onstage nightly, offering massage onsite or off.

 X-Size (38/7-8 soi Pratuchai), go-go boys on stage and a small downstairs chill-out bar with pool tables.

 Other go go bars include, or have included: Golden Cock (39/27 Soi Narathivat Rajanakarindra 1); Ocean Boys (894/5-6 Soi Pratoochai); and Super A (39/3 Soi Narathivat Rajanakarindra 1).